How to Source Products to Sell on Amazon: Best Sourcing Strategies

-If you’re dealing with a manufacturer always make sure to get a sample before going through with the order.
+If you’re dealing with a manufacturer, always be sure to get a sample before going through with your order.
 Most manufacturers are willing to provide free samples to allow you to inspect the quality and give feedback.
-Never place an order from a manufacturer until you’ve held the product in your hands and are sure it’s what you want.
+Never place an order for manufacturing until you’ve held the product in your hands and are sure it’s what you want.

-Keep track of all the fees involved when sourcing your products.
+Keep track of all fees involved when sourcing your products.
 Remember, it’s not just the cost of the items themselves.
-You also have to factor in shipping costs as well and any other expenses that occur while sourcing products.
+You also have to factor in shipping costs, as well and any other expenses that occur while sourcing products for Amazon FBA.
 Make sure to add these to your Amazon FBA fees to get an accurate representation of the cost of each product.
 This will allow you to set your sale price accordingly.

 Sourcing products that make money doesn’t have to be difficult.
-If you take all the right steps and choose the strategy that’s right for your business it won’t be long before your inventory is full and you’ll be ready to start selling.
+If you follow the necessary steps and choose the strategy that’s right for your business, it won’t be long before your inventory is full and you’ll be ready to start selling.